 The next month, I participated in a summer camp for graphic design and illustration.
-I learnedt about ways to harmoniously combine type and imagery together as well as learning how to use Adobe Photoshop, Adobe Indesign, and Adobe Illustrator to edit photos, create illustrations, and design posters and zines.
+I learned about ways to harmoniously combine type and imagery together as well as learning how to use Adobe Photoshop, Adobe Indesign, and Adobe Illustrator to edit photos, create illustrations, and design posters and zines.
 I came to every single class really eager to learn and to practice, making me sad when it ended as I loved it so much.
 Although I enjoyed product design very much as well, I felt more intrigued by graphic design.
-When designing, I felt a great sense of joy and willingness to experiment with composition, type, shapes, lines, and color often resulting in me losing track of the time.
+When designing, I felt a great sense of joy and willingness to experiment with composition, type, shapes, lines, and color, often resulting in me losing track of time.

 In the next few months following the summer camp, I joined fall and winter academies on experimental drawing to learn new things such as linoleum printing.
 The following year, I joined another summer camp, this time on portfolio development.
 In all these courses, I was able to explore and discover new ways to approach my art as well as my art style, which is often minimal and detailed.
 Yet through all these discoveries, I found my true passion in the field of design.
 I now use these skills to help my school by becoming the leader of the set and design team, and the lead designer of the yearbook.

+Notes:

+I suggest concluding with showing what art has taught you that you can relate in daily life as well as where you see yourself going with your passion and interest in art (university and beyond).
+You can also insert some sentimental reflection on going back to your story with your grandfather.
+Try to make art not only about the art itself, but relate it to the bigger meaning in your life.

+All the best!